-Slidewise will warn you when a font is not available and has been substituted.
+Slidewise will warn you when a font is not available (on your computer) and has been substituted.
 It does this by turning the font name red and displaying a warning icon - like this example with .AppleSystemUIFont:

 You have a few options for what you can do in this situation, depending on your needs and how the file is set up.

 If you are not reliant on the font being correct for visual layout, or the font is not widely used then you can just ignore this warning.
 PowerPoint shows any text using a substitute font, so you can still read and edit the file if you need to, even without the font.

 PowerPoint doesn't change the specified font even when you edit text that is using a substituted font.
 So if you return the file to someone who does have the font it will just seemlessly start rendering with the correct font again.